 There are a few types of entrepreneurs that the drop shipping model will work well for.
 Let’s take a look at some of them:

-Validating Entrepreneur: Drop shipping can be a great way to test new products or even a new startup before investing heavily into inventory that may not sell, making this the perfect business model for the entrepreneur that requires a high level of business and product validation before investment.
+Validating Entrepreneur: Drop shipping can be a great way to test new products, or even a new startup, before investing heavily into inventory that may not sell, making this the perfect business model for the entrepreneur that requires a high level of business and product validation before investment.

 Budget Entrepreneur: Drop shipping is definitely the least expensive method of selling online because you don’t have to purchase any inventory upfront.
-Because of this, the drop shipping method works well for entrepreneurs that have a limited budget or would prefer to keep startup costs as low as possible.
+Because of this, the drop shipping method works well for entrepreneurs who have a limited budget or would prefer to keep startup costs as low as possible.

 First Time Entrepreneur: The drop shipping model for selling online also is a good business model for someone just starting out selling online.
 The fact is, selling online isn’t easy.
 Driving traffic and converting that traffic for the average marketer can take a long time to figure out and optimize.
 Because of the low costs associated with starting a drop shipping business, it allows new entrepreneurs to start to learn the ropes of setting up a store, driving traffic and conversion optimization before investing thousands (or more) in inventory that you may get stuck with.

-Walmart Entrepreneur – Drop shipping is also for the person that wants to sell a wide variety of products and models.
-Depending on what the price range is of the products you intend to sell or if you want to sell hundreds or thousands of different products it’s nearly impossible without massive funding to acquire all that inventory.
+Walmart Entrepreneur: Drop shipping is also for the person that wants to sell a wide variety of products and models.
+Depending on what the price range is of the products you intend to sell, or if you want to sell hundreds or thousands of different products, it’s nearly impossible without massive funding to acquire all that inventory.
 In this case, drop shipping would be the appropriate model because, again, you don’t need to purchase inventory upfront.